grettke/help/help.md

     ID: org_gcr_2017-05-12_mara:7A27D97D-9D7D-43DC-B961-A4AFC9032609

 The configuration of the keyboard on an EMACS system can completely change the experience.
 No keyboard makes it impossible.
 A Kinesis Ergo makes it feel really good.
 Soft keys make it feel soft; hard keys make it feel faster.
-The [layout of letters](http://xahlee.info/kbd/dvorak_and_all_keyboard_layouts.html) is claimed to make you &ldquo;more productive&rdquo; using statistics.
+The [layout of letters](http://xahlee.info/kbd/dvorak_and_all_keyboard_layouts.html) is claimed to make you "more productive" using statistics.
 You may even study the statistics of your own writing and choose a layout optimized for you.
 The ways to configure your keyboard are limitless because everyone is unique.
 How to get the best configuration tips for your system?
 Do what works for everyone.

 Choose a keyboard that will satisfy 80% of EMACS users using 80% of the keyboards out there.
 Make this system easy to use on any one of those keyboards.
 Make this system easy to use in English.
 Make this system easy to use with average hand strength using two hands.
 These goals are essential to configuring the keyboard for this system.